2026 EDD Official Formula · Exact Calculation

 Net Take-Home: After Federal Tax

-California PFL is exempt from California state income tax — that's a real benefit on top of the wage replacement itself.
+California PFL is exempt from California state income tax, a real benefit on top of the wage replacement itself.
 But PFL is subject to federal income tax.
-EDD doesn't withhold federal tax by default; you have to opt in via Form W-4V, or set aside the money yourself.
+EDD doesn't withhold federal tax by default, so you have to opt in via Form W-4V, or set aside the money yourself.

 At your salary, you're likely in the 22% federal bracket for the PFL portion of your income.
 Here's what your 8 weeks of PFL look like net of federal tax: